custom-dev-tools/wampserver-ssl-auto-config/README.md

 ; Your WampServer installation path. wampServerInstallPath=C:\wamp64

+; Your custom path to store your SSL certificates, keys, logs and vhost files.
-; The parent path where your SSL certificates, keys, vhost and log files will be stored. wampServerExtensionsPath=C:\wamp64 - ssl auto config
+; Ensure this path is NOT within your WampServer installation path. wampServerExtensionsPath=C:\wamp64 - ssl auto config

 ;-------------------------;